-Getting separate treatment for both disorders can also be ineffective in achieving a long-lasting recovery.
+Getting separate treatment for both disorders can also be ineffective in achieving long-lasting recovery.
 Co-occurring substance use and mental health disorders impact one another, and therefore must be treated together.
-At Cycles of Change Recovery Center in Palmdale, California we believe in holistic treatment that addresses an individual’s physical, mental and emotional needs.
+At Cycles of Change Recovery Center in Palmdale, California, we believe in holistic treatment that addresses an individual’s physical, mental and emotional needs.
 Our therapies and programs will help you understand how these two are related and help you overcome the pain experienced from both.

-Cycles of Change Recovery Center in Palmdale, California offers our patients the highest level of care from our licensed, dedicated and experienced treatment staff.
+Cycles of Change Recovery Center in Palmdale, California, offers our patients the highest level of care from our licensed, dedicated, and experienced treatment staff.
 We offer a range of treatments to address your substance use and mental health problems, and we are committed to helping you achieve long-term health and wellbeing.

 If you are suffering from co-occurring disorders such as depression, anxiety, trauma, or others, do not hesitate to seek help.
 The link between mental health and substance use disorders is clear, and we are here to help you recover at your own pace.

-Contact Cycles of Change Recovery Center today to begin your recovery, and start your journey to a happier, healthier life.
+Contact Cycles of Change Recovery Center today to begin your recovery and start your journey to a happier, healthier life.